microsoftgraph/microsoft-graph-docs/content/walkthroughs/consumer/android.md

 This provides us with an Android project with an activity and a button that we can use to authenticate the user.

+> Note: You can also use the [Starter project](https://github.com/microsoftgraph/android-java-connect-sample/tree/master/starter-project) that takes care of the project configuration so you can focus on the coding sections of this walkthrough.

 ## Authenticate the user and get an access token
 We'll use an OAuth library to simplify the authentication process.
 [OpenID](http://openid.net) provides [AppAuth for Android](https://github.com/openid/AppAuth-Android), a library that we can use in this project.